benmsec/Mercusys-MB115-4G/README.md

 At this point, the program is waiting to receive transmission from UART.
 Powering on the router will show the following:<br/>
 <img width="1006" height="956" alt="Image" src="https://github.com/user-attachments/assets/43e7e013-01b6-4085-8e14-0ce06b24b923" /><br/>

 Enter in the credentials that were discovered previously.
-This grants root access to the router.
+This grants root access to the router.<br/>
 <img width="692" height="533" alt="Image" src="https://github.com/user-attachments/assets/059afcf9-4710-4058-b479-4d092f682f76" /><br/>
 Note: 'SIM Response Error!' is present as there is no SIM card inserted into the router.<br/>

 ## Troubleshooting issues
+As this was my first time doing a reverse engineering project, some rookie mistakes were made:</br>
+1. Not inverting the UART port connections<br/>
+2. The voltage on the UART controller was set to 3V.
+After no display of data, the jumper on the UART controller was removed, which had then created another issue.
+The output in minicom was somewhat readble, but not great.
+The input was not being parsed correctly either.
+After hours of troubleshooting, it turns out that the voltage was not stable on the UART controller, interrupting / disrupting transmission.
+To fix this, a jumper was put on the 5V pins on the UART controller, and fixed the issue.<br/>
 # Conclusion

 From the service enumeration, it was obvious that security implementation was lacking.